 Soil health and evolving agricultural practices

 A couple of those goals include improving soil health and preventing erosion.
-From Bryan and Mike’s research, planting cover crops could be a great way to accomplish both.
+From Bryan and Mike’s research, planting cover crops could be a great way to accomplish both and make their operation more sustainable to a changing climate.

 “A freshly tilled field looks nice, but I like the sight of a field with something growing in it.
 You can just pull up a turnip or something that’s part of the cover crop and the soil is nice and black and it's crumbly and holding moisture.”